ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ```

-The _orTimeout_ method completes the future exceptionally because it has not yet completed before the given timeout.
+The _orTimeout_ method completes the future exceptionally because it is not completed before the given timeout.

 ```